0xEigenLabs/eigen-zkvm/README.md

 EigenZKit is a ZK DAPP development toolkit,  enabling the developer to write circuits(R1CS) by Circom, transpile the circuits to PLONKish Arithmetization, optimize the proving with the mixed proof system, and finally generate the solidity verifier.

-* [x] Transpile R1CS to PlonK prove system, with recursive proof support;
+* [x] Transpile R1CS to PlonK prove system, with aggregation proof;

 * [x] Generate solidity verifier;